wootencl/apidocs-v4/source/includes/_claimstatus.md

 subscriber.id | Optional: The subscriber’s member identifier.
 Specify when the patient is not the subscriber. subscriber.last_name | Optional: The subscriber’s last name as specified on their policy.
 Specify when the patient is not the subscriber. tracking_id | Optional: The payer's claim tracking id.
-Specify a tracking id to refine the search criteria for a specific claim. trading_partner_id | Unique id for the intended trading partner, as specified by the Trading Partners resource.
+Specify a tracking id to refine the search criteria for a specific claim. trading_partner_id | Unique id for the intended trading partner, as specified by the Trading Partners endpoint.

 > Example claims status response when the trading partner is unable to locate any matching claims